DeMich/automated_backup_task/README.md

 # automate monthly backup
 ## nas_share_backup_script.py
 download this script.
-Place it in /home/"your username"/scripts/ & don't change the name This script will need to be triggered to automate the task.
+Place it in /home/"your username"/scripts/ & don't change the name of the script.
+This script will need to be triggered to automate the task.
 Preferably by cron:

 	crontab -e
  this will open cron

- 	00 5 1 * * /usr/bin/python3 /home/username/scripts/nas_share_backup_script.py
+ 	00 5 1 * * /usr/bin/python3 /home/"your username"/scripts/nas_share_backup_script.py

 at the bottom, paste this rule.
 00=minutes, 5=5AM, 1=first day of the month, *=every month, *=every day of the week